 Site and materials

 This study was conducted at a nursery area located at Green Estate Ltd., Sheffield, UK (1˚26’11”W, 53˚22’37”N).
 Fifteen experimental rain garden modules were constructed on site using uncovered plywood boxes with a surface area of 2000 mm by 1000 mm (2 m2) and a depth of 500 mm.
 The insides of these boxes were covered with impervious liners (Figure 1).
 A drainage layer (depth 100 mm) was placed at the base of each module.
 It comprised ~20 mm pea gravel and was separated from the overlying growing media (depth 300 mm) with a filter mat to prevent the drain from clogging.
-The growing media was a mixture of sharp sand, topsoil and compost (5:2:3, volume ratio) and was classified as a gritty sandy loam (67.2% sand, 13.7% silt and 0.01% clay) with an organic matter content of 8.21% and a pH of 7.9.
+The growing media was a mixture of sharp sand, topsoil and compost (5:2:3, volume ratio) and was classified as a gritty sandy loam (67.2% sand, 13.7% silt and 0.01% clay) with an organic matter content of 8.21% in volume and a pH of 7.9.
 The substrate was free-draining with a porosity of 66.5% and a permeability of 5.7 cm/hour.
 Similar media mixes are widely recommended in established technical guidance, such as Prince George’s County (2007) and Woelfle-Erskine and Uncapher (2012).
 The mineral components ensure that the media is sufficiently permeable to allow the rain gardens to drain effectively, whilst the organic component retains sufficient soil water and provides nutrients to support vegetation development.
 Each module had a 100 mm ponding depth.
 The bases of the modules were laid at a slope of 1.5˚.
 Each module drained into a gutter and was conveyed to the water tank for measurement.
 The experimental modules were oriented adjacent to one another on open flat ground, with 400 mm spacing between them.
 The modules were supported 300 mm above the ground.

 The modules were designed on the assumption that each 2 m2 module would safely accommodate both the rain falling on itself and the runoff from an adjacent impermeable area of 8 m2, i.e. a total catchment area of 10 m2.
 This gives a rain garden to catchment area ratio of 1:5, or 20% of the overall catchment area.
 With a 100 mm ponding depth, the gardens are capable of fully capturing a 20 mm rainfall depth at the point when the substrate is fully saturated (Woelfle-Erskine & Uncapher, 2012).
 It is noted that, in Australia, FAWB (2009) suggests an extremely low ratio, ranging from 2% to 5%, but the rain garden must have a 400-600 mm ponding depth and the soil infiltration rate is recommended to be at least between 100 to 300 mm/h.
 More typically, Emanuel et al. (2010) and PADEP (2006) recommend that the ratio should not exceed 10:1 and 5:1 respectively.